Lego Star Wars: Rebuild the Galaxy: Marketing

 A teaser trailer was released on YouTube on May 6, 2024.
 Several tie-in LEGO sets were then launched in August 2024.
 The official trailer debuted that same month during D23.

-The official trailer for the second season Pieces of the Past was released on August 15, 2025.
+The official trailer for the sequel series Pieces of the Past was released on August 15, 2025.
 On September 4, a teaser trailer featuring Revan, a character from the 2003 computer game Star Wars: Knights of the Old Republic was released on YouTube.

 Release

-The series was released on Disney+ on September 13, 2024.
+The first series was released on Disney+ on September 13, 2024.
 The miniseries was also released on the Star Wars Kids YouTube channel, on December 5 for a limited time.

-On April 19, 2025, a second season entitled LEGO Star Wars: Rebuild the Galaxy: Pieces of the Past was announced at Star Wars Celebration in Japan.
-The second season consisted of four episodes and was released on Disney+ on September 19.
+On April 19, 2025, a sequel series titled LEGO Star Wars: Rebuild the Galaxy: Pieces of the Past was announced at Star Wars Celebration in Japan.
+The sequel series consisted of four episodes and was released on Disney+ on September 19.
 All the original voice actors returned as their roles.

 Reception

+Viewership

+Lego Star Wars: Rebuild the Galaxy: Pieces of the Past ranked No. 1 on Disney+'s daily "Top 10" list a day after its premiere—a ranking based on daily viewership across both films and episodic content—and remained on the chart through September 25, 2025.

+Critical response

-On Rotten Tomatoes it has a rating of 100% based on reviews from 9 critics.
+On Rotten Tomatoes the first series has a rating of 100% based on reviews from 9 critics.
+Pieces of the Past also received a rating of 100%, based on reviews from 5 critics.

 Accolades

 Lego Star Wars: Rebuild the Galaxy was nominated for Best Limited Series at the 52nd Annie Awards.
 In November 2025, the series was nominated for "Outstanding Sound Mixing and Sound Editing for an Animated Program" at the 4th Children's and Family Emmy Awards.